guanjue/S3norm/README.md

 #### (1) The input filelist for S3norm
 ##### The filelist contains the names of the ChIP bedgraph file and the control bedgraph.
 Each row is one ChIP-seq sample.
 The 1st column is the ChIP bedgraph and 2nd column is the Contrl bedgraph file.
 (Separated by tab "\t")
 ##### The example of the filelist is in the 'example_file' folder.
+##### The first column is the bedgraph file of ChIP signal and second column is the corresponding bedgraph file of the Control signal track.
+##### For the ChIP-seq, the Control signal can be computed by the same way in MACS (Zhang, Yong, et al. "Model-based analysis of ChIP-Seq (MACS)."
+Genome biology 9.9 (2008): R137.)
+##### For the ATAC-seq (or any other signal without control), a bedgraph file with control signal all equal to 1 can be used.
 ```
 >>> head file_list.txt
 sig1.bedgraph	sig1.ctrl.bedgraph